 - Purchase the complete Expat Arrivals Calgary Guide (PDF)

-Calgary is often considered as lacking some of the rich history and multiculturalism of other Canadian cities such as Toronto and Vancouver.
-This perception is changing rapidly, though, as areas such as International Avenue grow in status and popularity.
-Calgary also boasts a thriving theatre industry, a heritage of country folk music, and hosts several annual festivals, with the most exciting being the Calgary Stampede.
-Held every July, it is one of the biggest rodeos in the world and offers a wonderful opportunity for expats to experience the true character of Calgary and its people.
+Calgary is often considered less cultural than other Canadian cities such as Toronto and Vancouver.
+Although, this perception is rapidly changing as areas such as International Avenue grow in popularity.
+Calgary also boasts a thriving theatre industry and a rich heritage of country folk music.